Where in the world does the Easter Bunny hop?

-The holiday on the Philippines will remind you of other traditions across the world: There are also colourful Easter eggs and Easter bunnies.
+The holiday on the Philippines will remind you of other traditions across the world and there are also colourful Easter eggs and Easter Bunnies.
 But some things are a little different.
-When the church bells ring on Easter Sunday, something strange happens in the Philippines — Parents lift their little kids by their heads, so they will grow better.
+When the church bells ring on Easter Sunday, something strange happens in the Philippines, Parents lift their little kids by their heads, so they will grow better.
 The very realistic reenactments of the crucifixion are even more interesting.
 But there are also fun, flower-filled Easter parades all around the islands!

 Most Filipinos are strongly catholic.
 That’s why the traditions can are very serious.
 If you are interested in this culture and you want to be a part of the rich Easter tradition, you’ll definitely find like-minded people in the JoinMyTrip Community!

 We at JoinMyTrip wish you a Happy Easter with your loved ones and lots of sweets!
 Don’t be sad that your Easter travel plans had to be cancelled – because you can always re-schedule them!
 You can enjoy this peaceful time with your family and your wanderlust will even grow bigger than before.
 If you are desperate for things to do at home now, we have collected 10 things you can do during the quarantine in an easy-to-read article.